-The first thing I ever made on a scroll saw in my 7th grade woodshop class in 1990 was this elephant box stand.
-I keep this old project in my work shop to remind me of that spark ignited so long ago.
+The first thing I ever made on a scroll saw in my 7th grade woodshop class was this elephant box stand.
+I keep this old project in my work shop to remind me of the spark that ignited my love of woodworking in 1990.